-DAS News:
+DAS News

 The Robert C. Smith Award recognizes the best journal article or essay from an exhibition catalogue or book published on the decorative arts in the previous year.
 For recognition this year, the article or essay must be in English and have been published for the first time in 2024.
 Both debut and seasoned authors are welcome to submit for the award.
 This award is in memory of Dr. Robert C. Smith, who taught the art and architecture of the United States, Spain, Portugal and South America at the University of Pennsylvania.
 The award follows in the tradition he established for clearly presented, original and innovative research.